WaveDiffusion: Joint Latent Diffusion for Physically Consistent Seismic and Velocity Generation: Experiments

-The VQDAE model serves as the first stage of our \textsc{WaveDiffusion} framework, producing coarse approximations of seismic data and velocity maps.
-When evaluated on the CVB subset, the VQDAE yielded an FID score of 14,207.14 for the generated velocity maps and 871.31 for the generated seismic data using an Inception-v3 model pre-trained on ImageNet~\cite{szegedy2016rethinking}.
-Similar results were observed for the other VQDAE models trained on the remaining subsets and the combined dataset.
-Visualization examples are shown in Figure~\ref{fig:gen_samples_compare} row 1.
-These high FID scores suggest that the VQDAE, while generating plausible structural shapes, does not adhere closely to the true data distribution.
+The Stage 1 model of our \textsc{WaveDiffusion} framework produces coarse approximations of seismic-velocity pairs.
+The Stage 1 model without a diffusion process yielded an FID score of 14,207.14 for the randomly sampled $z$ vectors and their corresponding decoded velocity maps and 871.31 for the decoded seismic data using an Inception-v3 model pre-trained on ImageNet~\cite{szegedy2016rethinking}.
+A visualization example is shown in Figure~\ref{fig:gen_samples_compare} row 1.
+These high FID scores suggest that the encoder-decoder architecture, while generating plausible shapes, does not adhere closely to the true data distribution.
 The large disparity between seismic and velocity FID scores indicates that the generated modalities deviate more from the physical relationships governed by the wave equation as coarse approximations of the PDE solutions.